István Bethlen: Early career

-Bethlen was elected to the Hungarian Parliament as a liberal in 1901.
 Later, he served as a representative of the new Hungarian government at the Paris Peace Conference in 1919.
 In that year, the weak centrist Hungarian government collapsed and was soon replaced by the communist Hungarian Soviet Republic, under the leadership of Béla Kun.
 Bethlen quickly returned to Hungary to assume leadership of the anti-communist "white" government, based in Szeged, along with former Austro-Hungarian Navy Admiral Miklós Horthy.
 After the "white" forces had seized control of Hungary, Horthy was appointed Regent of Hungary.
 Bethlen again took a seat in the Hungarian Parliament and allied with the conservative factions there.
 In 1919, Bethlen rejected a personal union between Romania and Hungary under the King of Romania.